nim-lang/Nim/doc/manual.md

 In other words, a routine has no side effects if it does not access a threadlocal or global variable and it does not call any routine that has a side effect.

-It is a static error to mark a proc/iterator to have no side effect if the compiler cannot verify this.
+It is a static error to mark a procedure/iterator to have no side effect if the compiler cannot verify this.

 As a special semantic rule, the built-in `debugEcho
 <system.html#debugEcho,varargs[typed,]>`_ pretends to be free of side effects
 so that it can be used for debugging routines marked as `noSideEffect`.

-`func` is syntactic sugar for a proc with no side effects:
+`func` is syntactic sugar for a procedure with no side effects:

   ```nim
   func `+` (x, y: int): int